utah-cs3550-fa24/assignments/hw7.md

 You'll need to use something called "SCP".
 Open a **second terminal window** and change directory to the folder that _contains_ your Git repository.
-In other words, change to the directory that contains a `cs3550` folder which in turn contains `cs3550`, `grades`, and `manage.py`.
+In other words, change to the directory that contains the folder named after you, which in turn contains `cs3550`, `grades`, and `manage.py`.

-If your main directory is named after your username, instead of `cs3550`, rename it now.
+Rename your repository to `cs3550`:

+    mv YOUR-NAME cs3550

+Don't worry, pushing to Github will still work.

-On macOS, Linux, and WSL, run:
+On macOS, Linux, and WSL, run, in the same directory:

     scp -r -i directory/to/key.pem cs3550 ubuntu@ip.ip.ip.ip:

-Note the colon after the IP address!
-That's important!
+*Note the colon after the IP address!* That's important!
 Also make sure to put in the correct path to the PEM file containing your key and also to put in the correct Elastic IP address.